 Chatbot/Metrics/Guide • 10 min read

-In this article, we want to cover the topic of chatbot metrics and KPIs you need to track to ensure chatbot success.
-Here you will find the 14 most important metrics to keep an eye on in 2022.
+The right metrics can reveal hidden opportunities for optimization, highlight potential bottlenecks, and ensure that your chatbot delivers not just interactions, but meaningful, value-driven engagements.
+We've highlighted the topic of chatbot metrics and KPIs you need to track to ensure chatbot success.
+Here you will find the 14 most important metrics as well as chatbot benchmarks to keep an eye on.

 Daryna Lishchynska